 State aid and outside scholarships will be refunded to the appropriate agencies in accordance with their respective policies.
 Alternative education loans will be returned to the lender on the same percentage basis as Tuition and Institutional Aid.
-A student with an alternative loan who has an outstanding balance as a result of the refund calculation may be able to retain a greater percentage of the loan than that used in the refund calculation.
+A student with an alternative loan who has an outstanding balance as a result of the refund calculation may be able to retain a greater percentage of the loan than that used in the refund calculation loan repayment obligations.
+The form for withdrawal from the College is available in the Office of the Dean of the College.
+It must be signed by the student and returned to the Office of the Dean of the College.
+The last documented academically-related activity, as indicated on the College withdrawal form, will be used to calculate tuition refunds and Title IV federal aid returns when applicable.